cjliu20152/cocreate/README.md

           ssh -i <path to private key> openvpnas@<public IP of OpenVPN instance>

 4. When you first secure shell in you will be presented with the OpenVPN Access Server End User License Agreement to approve.
-Respond `yes`, and then accept all the defaults presented yo you by pressing the return key.
+Respond `yes`, and then accept all the defaults presented to you by pressing the return key.

 5. Then change the password of `openvpn` user by entering: